-All obligations of Semtech Corporation under the Facilities are unconditionally guaranteed by each of the Guarantors and are secured by a first priority security interest in substantially all of the assets of Semtech Corporation and the Guarantors, subject to certain customary exceptions.
+All obligations of Semtech Corporation under the Prior Credit Agreement were unconditionally guaranteed by each of the Prior Guarantors and were secured by a first priority security interest in substantially all of the assets of Semtech Corporation and the Prior Guarantors, subject to certain customary exceptions.

-Semtech Corporation and the Guarantors are subject to customary covenants under the Facilities, including the maintenance of a minimum interest ratio of 3.50:1.00 and a maximum total consolidated leverage ratio of 3.00:1.00.
-Semtech Corporation was in compliance with such financial covenants as of May 1, 2016.
+Semtech Corporation and the Prior Guarantors were subject to customary covenants under the Prior Credit Agreement, including the maintenance of a minimum interest ratio of 3.50 to 1.00 and a maximum total consolidated leverage ratio of 3.00 to 1.00.
+Semtech Corporation and the Prior Guarantors were in compliance with such financial covenants as of October 30, 2016.

-The Facilities also contain customary provisions pertaining to events of default.
-If any event of default occurs, the principal, interest, and any other monetary obligations on all the then outstanding amounts can become due and payable immediately.
+The Prior Credit Agreement also contained customary provisions pertaining to events of default.
+If any event of default had occurred, the principal, interest, and any other monetary obligations on all the then outstanding amounts could have become due and payable immediately.